unioslo/harborapi/docs/usage/models.md

 ## String fields with 'true' and 'false' values in API spec

 !!! info
     This section only refers to a very particular subset of models.
 The vast majority of models use `bool` fields as they should.
-You don't strictly need to

 For some reason, some model fields in the API spec that by all accounts should have been bools are actually string fields that accept `'true'` and `'false'`.